Sanmi Odelusi: Loan spells

 On 21 February 2014, Odelusi joined League One side Milton Keynes Dons on a one-month loan.
 Odelusi made his MK Dons debut the next day, coming on as a substitute for Luke Chadwick in the 79th minute, in a 1–0 loss against Bradford City.
 On 24 March 2014, Odelusi extended his loan stay with the Dons until the end of the 2013–14 season.
 However, Odelusi suffered a knee injury that saw him ruled for the rest of the season before returning to his parent club, where he made ten appearances.

 On 31 January 2015, Odelusi joined League One side Coventry City on a loan until the end of the season.
 On the same day, Odelusi made a strong impact on his debut when he scored from the edge of the area in a 2–2 draw against Rochdale.
 After being sidelined for weeks due to injury he sustained in training, Odelusi made his first team return, starting in a 1–0 loss against Barnsley on 3 March 2015.
 Odelusi scored his second Coventry City goal in the next game on 7 March 2015, in a 3–2 loss against Port Vale and scored again two weeks later on 14 March 2015, in a 3–2 win over Chesterfield.
 Odelusi returned to Bolton after making fourteen appearances and scoring three times for Coventry City.

 Wigan Athletic

 On 6 July 2015, Odelusi signed for Wigan Athletic on a three-year contract for an undisclosed fee.
-After making five appearances, three in the league, Odelusi was transfer-listed by Wigan in September 2015.
+On 19 September 2015, Odelusi had a chance to score his first Latics goal against Fleetwood Town in a one-on-one attack, however his shot went out for a throw-in to the opposition.
+After making five appearances, three in the league, Odelusi was transfer-listed by Wigan on 22 September 2015.

 He was injured in late 2015.
 Originally ruled out for the 2015/16 season, he returned to playing before the season ended.

-Loan to Rochdale

 On 25 July 2016, Odelusi joined Rochdale on a season long loan.
 He scored his first goal for Rochdale in an EFL Trophy tie against Notts County on 4 October 2016.

-Loan to Blackpool

 On 20 January 2017 he had his loan spell with Rochdale terminated after making just fifteen league appearances and parent club Wigan immediately loaned him out to Football League Two side Blackpool for the remainder of the season.